hanjingo/doc/SYSTEM_DESIGN/event.md

 ### Practice

-Use Event Sourcing Pattern when:
+Use the Event Sourcing Pattern when:

 - It's good for apps with complicated rules that need to keep track of how things change over time.
 - It helps when you need a complete history of changes for legal reasons or audits.
 - Useful for systems that need to save old data, like financial information.
 - Helps your app bounce back quickly from problems by rep.
-- Laying past events.
+- Lying past events.
 - Works well in systems with separate parts that need to communicate without being tightly linked.

 Event Sourcing may not be the best choice in these situations: